Personal numbering: 070 introduction

-In 1995 the UK telecoms regulator, Oftel (now Ofcom), reserved the whole of the 070 range exclusively for personal numbering, imitating the USA area code 700.
-FleXtel migrated its existing customers across during a two-year transition phase.
+In 1995 the UK telecoms regulator, Oftel (now Ofcom), moved geographic area codes starting 0x1 to new 01x1, and starting 02xx to 09xx to new 012xx to 019xx, thus freeing many of the former 02xx to 09xx codes for new uses.
+Oftel reserved the whole of the 070 xxxx xxxx range exclusively for personal numbering, imitating the USA area code 700.
+FleXtel migrated its existing customers from the old 0956 7xxxxx numbers to new 070 107x xxxx numbers during a two-year transition phase, ending 28 April 2001.

 Fraudulent use

+For two decades this service was plagued with "significant scamming activity" of various sorts as users can mistakenly assume they are calling a UK mobile telephone number that generally costs far less.